HedaHahn/Rails/README.md

 * Deployment instructions

-* Learning how to use Github
+* Learning how to use Github and Gists

 ## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.